jiggneshhgohel/hello-world-imba/README.md

 ## Want to develop it from scratch?

-There is a detailed [tutorial](./tutorial_readme.md) available which can be followed step by step to go through the process of developing this simple application involving a lot of components to make it work.
-This tutorial has been keept in mind developers novice to Node-JS domain and related tools.
+There is a detailed [tutorial](./tutorial_readme.md) available which can be followed step by step to go through the process of developing this simple application but involving a lot of components to make it work.
+This tutorial has been created keeping in mind developers novice to Node-JS domain and related tools.